-Safe and responsible social network use Potentially unsafe or inappropriate features Use of a cartoon image as profile picture.
-Some personal information has been limited (e.g. no year given in birthday).
-Caoimhe questions how she knows someone who has messaged her ("Erm, do I know you?").
-Evidence of Caoimhe helping a friend to report online (Rebecca Hanrahan) Caoimhe uses the site to post positive things that make her happy, such as her pet dog.
-Caoimhe does report and block Thomas Mac after requesting to video chat.
-Caoimhe uses her full name.
-She reveals her general location in her bio and where she goes to school (Mayo Girl).
-She reveals the full name of her best friends in her bio ("that means you Síofra Duffy and Kate Casey").
-She reveals another social media profile name and encourages people to add her in her bio (Add me on Snapchat: Caoimhebyrne06).
-It is unlikely Caoimhe knows all the friends she has added (834 friends).
-She has lots of other photos (3457).
-She has added someone she doesn't know (Thomas Mac).
-Caoimhe reveals her location with those who can access her profile (potentially lots of people who she doesn't Homework: With the collection of terms around privacy in mind, ask students to complete the homework worksheet Is my Life Private?
-The worksheet is designed to be completed each day for one week in which students consider all the ways they may be putting know as previously suggested) by checking in to the park.
-She also reveals this is very close to where she lives ("The view outside my bedroom window this morning.").
-She has all her settings on public view - her posts, pictures and location can be viewed by everyone.
+Potentially unsafe or inappropriate features

+- Caoimhe uses her full name. - She reveals her general location in her bio and where she goes to school (Mayo Girl). - She reveals the full name of her best friends in her bio ("that means you Síofra Duffy and Kate Casey"). - She reveals another social media profile name and encourages people to add her in her bio (Add me on Snapchat: Caoimhebyrne06). - It is unlikely Caoimhe knows all the friends she has added (834 friends). - She has lots of other photos (3457). - She has added someone she doesn't know (Thomas Mac). - Caoimhe reveals her location with those who can access her profile (potentially lots of people who she doesn't know as previously suggested) by checking in to the park. - She also reveals this is very close to where she lives ("The view outside my bedroom window this morning."). - She has all her settings on public view her posts, pictures and location can be viewed by everyone.

-Worksheet 4.5 Caoimhe's InstaFace
+Caoimhe's InstaFace